-Turnover has become alarmingly high in the healthcare industry, posing a serious threat to each facility’s ability to deliver patient care.
+Turnover has become alarmingly high in the healthcare industry, posing a serious threat patient care.
 This surge in turnover is also causing a major spike in spending by inflating the cost of staying fully staffed.
-Amid these challenges, leaders are discovering that the question of how to increase employee retention in healthcare depends largely upon their strategy and style of leadership.
+Amid these challenges, leaders are discovering that the question of how to increase healthcare employee retention depends largely upon their strategy and style of leadership.

 “A high employee turnover rate can be equated with the style of leadership implemented in an organization,” write the authors of a 2022 study published in Frontiers in Psychology.
 And an analysis of leadership styles from Advent Health University argues that leadership is key to “shaping the culture of a healthcare organization and ensuring its ability to tackle complex issues related to healthcare delivery.”

 At a time when labor is scarcer and costlier than ever, ensuring optimal staffing for a facility can be considered chief among those complex issues.
-With that in mind, here’s a closer look at the role healthcare leadership strategies play when tackling how to increase employee retention in healthcare, and the leadership styles that may be best suited to the job.
+In addition, healthcare facilities are no stranger to issues ranging from labor shortages to burnout.

 “Significant labor costs and the ongoing clinical labor shortage are the main contributors to the projected $370 billion increase in healthcare expenditures by 2027,” notes Victoria Bailey in a report on healthcare spending at RevCycleIntelligence.
 Citing a 2022 McKinsey report, she adds that the industry is looking at a shortage of “200,000 to 450,000 registered nurses” by 2025.